zzfu-buaa/PNFDM/README.md

 ## Preliminary Results

 Our experiments show that the PNFDM algorithm achieves state-of-the-art performance on the locomotive roof anomaly dataset.
-Additionally, we provide anomaly detection results on the MVTec AD dataset.
+Additionally, the method is also applicable to the MVTec AD dataset.
 Below are examples of the results for each dataset:
 1. Locomotive Roof Anomaly Dataset:

 ![Locomotive Roof Anomaly Detection Example](Results/Roof_AD.png "Anomaly Detection Example on Locomotive Roof")